MERT-CKR/Sky-AutoPianoPlayer/README.md

 * The music sheet will be automatically added to the database, allowing you to use it next time.

-* To delete any saved music, open the `csv` file and delete the corresponding entry.
+* To delete any saved music, open the `database.csv` file and delete the corresponding entry.

 * This script simulates key presses on your keyboard to play the music.